On minimal coverings of groups by proper normalizers: Abstract

 \section{Abstract}

-For a finite group $G$, a {\it normalizer covering} of $G$ is a set of proper normalizers of some subgroups of $G$ whose union is $G$.
-First we give a necessary and sufficient condition for a group having a {\it normalizer covering}.
-Also, we find some properties of $p$-groups ($p$ a prime) having a normalizer covering.
-For a group $G$ with a normalizer covering, we define $\sigma_n(G)$ the minimum cardinality amongst all the normalizer coverings of $G$.
-In this article, we show that if $G$ is a $p$-group with a normalizer covering, then $\sigma_n(G)=p+1$ or 5.
-Finally, for any prime $p$ and positive integer $k$, we construct a solvable group $G$ with $\sigma_n(G)=p^k+1$.
+For a group $G$, a {\it normalizer covering} of $G$ is a finite set of proper normalizers of some subgroups of $G$ whose union is $G$.
+We study $p$-groups ($p$ a prime) without a normalizer covering.
+As an application, we determine some non-nilpotent groups having a nilpotent normalizer covering.